-All OBD-sensed systems are monitored by the PCM.
+Certain charging system circuits are monitored by On-Board Diagnostics (OBD) built into the Powertrain Control Module (PCM).
 Each monitored circuit is assigned a Diagnostic Trouble Code (DTC).
-The PCM will store a DTC in electronic memory for any failure it detects.
-See the On-Board Diagnostics Test in Group 8C - Charging System for more information.
+The PCM will store a DTC in electronic memory for certain failures it detects.
+Refer to On-Board Diagnostics in Group 25, Emission Control System for a complete list of DTC's and for information necessary to access a DTC.
+For charging system diagnostic information, refer to the appropriate Powertrain Diagnostic Procedures service manual.